 Termination and Severance

-In Brazil, employers have the ability to terminate an employee at any point in the employment contract.
-However, they must give the employee at least 30 days notice in writing.
+In Brazil, employers can terminate an employee at any point in the employment contract.
+However, they must give the employee at least a 30-day notice period in writing.

 The Risk of Misclassification